Step-by-Step Process to Secure Your Land in Ghana: Why Survey Comes First

 Step 2 — Verify the Boundaries Through a Professional Survey

 This is one of the most important stages in securing land in Ghana.
-Many buyers skip surveying and move directly to documentation.
+Many buyers skip surveying and move directly to documentation, but that can lead to overlapping land, incorrect plot sizes or disputed parcels.

 A professional land survey helps: